botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 const botmaster = new Botmaster(botmasterSettings);
 ```

-In this example the `botmaster` object will start a new `express()` `app` server running locally on port `3000` as expected by default.
+In this example the `botmaster` object will start a new `express()` `app` server running locally on port `3000` as expected by default (see main Readme to see how to change that).
 However, we later might want to add to botmaster the object we created in the first section, namely, `messengerBot`.

 We can achieve this by doing the following: